Richard Nott Antrim

 The wreath is for outstanding gallantry and achievement in which the palm denotes victory, and the laurel, honor.
 The torch symbolizing leadership and bravery is contained behind the portcullis representing the period of imprisonment as a prisoner of war.

-On the shield, the dark blue and gold are traditionally associated with the Navy and represent the sea and excellence.
-The light blue and downward-pointing star refer to the Medal of Honor awarded to Rear Admiral Antrim for heroic actions while in a Japanese POW Camp at Makassar, Celebes, and Java.
+On the shield, dark blue and gold are traditionally associated with the Navy and represent the sea and excellence.
+The light blue and downward-pointing star refers to the Medal of Honor awarded to Rear Admiral Antrim for heroic actions while in a Japanese POW Camp at Makassar, Celebes, and Java.

 The anchor symbolizes his naval career and represents his dedication to service.
 The crosslets are a personal device from the Antrim family crest.
-The cross throughout the shield is an allusion to the Navy Cross awarded Admiral Antrim for action in the battle of the Java Sea in the Dutch East Indies.
+The cross throughout the shield is an allusion to the Navy Cross awarded to Admiral Antrim for action in the battle of the Java Sea in the Dutch East Indies.
 Beneath the shield is the ship's motto "In Defense of Freedom", which provides a reference to both Admiral Antrim's life of dedication and the mission of the ship which bears his name.